rememberYou/rememberYou/README.md

 ### About

-I am currently looking for a 13-week unpaid internship in Belgium in IT Engineering, starting in February 2021.
+I am currently in the final year of my Master of Engineering degree.
+By the end of 2021, I would like to work in machine learning and/or artificial intelligence, ideally abroad.

-More precisely, in the field of machine learning and/or artificial intelligence :-)
+If you would like to get in touch with me to discuss a job offer, please do not hesitate to contact me.

 ---